What's in the Standard Share

 What to Do with Your Share

 Cucumbers - I grow several prolific American, burpless slicing varieties.
 While the European types with thin skin are wonderful flavor, they are more difficult to grow and sustain more pest damage.
 I don't grow small pickling types.
+Cucumbers have been peaking the last few weeks and are available in 6 pound bulk orders this week for pickling.

 Storage: Keep cucumbers in a sealed plastic bag in the crisper drawer set on high humidity and use within a week or so.